-Mediation is less time consuming that traditional divorce litigation .
-Most clients complete their entire divorce in approximately 10 hours time; this represents five 2-hour working sessions with our mediator.
-Under California law, there is a six month waiting period from the filing and service of the initial request for a divorce until the divorce may become final.
-Through mediation, your final judgment may be entered before that six months has expired, with your marital status terminated on a future date conforming to the six month rule.
+Mediation is less time consuming than traditional divorce litigation.
+Most clients complete their entire divorce in approximately 10 hours-time; this represents five 2-hour working sessions with Pauline.
+Under California law, there is a six-month waiting period from the filing and service of the initial request for a divorce until the divorce may become final.
+Through mediation, your final judgment may be entered before that six months have expired, with your marital status terminated on a future date conforming to the six-month rule.

-Mediation explains California Family Law to you .
+Mediation explains California Family Law to you.
 During mediation, it is important for you to make an educated and informed decision.
-By mediating with an experienced family law attorney, you will be advised of your rights under California law.
+By meditating with Pauline, an experienced family law attorney, you will be advised of your rights under California law.
 Once you understand what the law provides, you will be able to make a so-called knowing and voluntary decision about how you want to proceed.
-Your decisions are knowing because you will understand the law; they are voluntary because you are your own decision maker, and there is no coercion or undue pressure in mediation.
+Your decisions are knowing because you will understand the law; they are voluntary because you are your own decision-maker, and there is no coercion or undue pressure in mediation.

 How Do I Start The Mediation Process?

-Our first meeting is a half-hour consultation to provide you with an opportunity to meet with one of our mediators and decide whether mediation is the right approach for you.
-We'll explain the process and provide you with an opportunity to ask questions.
+Your first meeting is a half-hour consultation to provide you with an opportunity to meet with Pauline and decide whether mediation is the right approach for you.
+Pauline will explain the process and provide you with an opportunity to ask questions.